 It’s probably better this way, anyway.
-In the first trimester, the accuracy of gender predictions with ultrasound is only about 75 percent, according to a
+In the first trimester, the accuracy of sex predictions with ultrasound is only about 75 percent, according to a

 Sometimes babies don’t cooperate with the timing of your appointment, and sometimes the ultrasounds are just plain misinterpreted.